 Your Teams Can Succeed When They Understand What You Want From Them

 In an effective team culture, the concept of context is addressed.
-Team members understand why they are participating on the team and how the team fits within their organization.
-When you consider factors that make a team successful, understanding their organization's expectations is one of the top twelve factors in team success.
+Team members understand why they are participating in the team and how the team fits within their organization.
+When you consider factors that make a team successful, understanding their organization's expectations is one of the top twelve factors in creating team success.

 In an effective team culture, team members understand where the work of their team fits in the total context of their organization's strategic plan and success goals.
 This is important because teams that feel that they are part of something bigger than themselves tend to experience increased engagement and work satisfaction.

 The Global Wellbeing Index identified five elements that form a sense of well-being.
 They are important to note with respect to their connection with being part of a team.
 Three of the five factors are found in a team: purpose, social, and community.

 "Purpose: Liking what you do each day and being motivated to achieve your goals

 "Social: Having supportive relationships and love in your life

 "Financial: Managing your economic life to reduce stress and increase security